 - take-home lessons that also apply to improving stakeholder engagement, funding applications, public talks and outreach.

-Thanks to dedicated support for Science Media SAVVY from the Ministry of Business, Innovation and Employment, fees have already been reduced.
-We also provide needs-based funding support for two places in every workshop covering the full course fees.
+We provide needs-based funding support for two places in every workshop covering the full course fees.
 This is open to researchers at any career stage – contact us to find out more.

 We also offer dedicated fees-free workshops for Māori researchers.